top of page

 cert-jew-ed-lead.png

-The Certificate in Jewish Education and Leadership supports Orthodox Jewish women as they seek to become established, professional educators across the Jewish educational spectrum and within Jewish organizations.
-It equips educators with skills of effective leadership and training necessary to become effective Jewish educational leaders who successfully serve, perpetuate, and enrich the Jewish community.
+The Certificate in Jewish Education and Leadership supports Orthodox Jewish women as they seek to become established, professional educators and leaders across the Jewish educational spectrum and within Jewish organizations.
+The certificate program equips professionals with skills of effective leadership and the training necessary to successfully serve, perpetuate, and enrich the Jewish community.
+The certificate program is designed for those currently working in Jewish education or communal organizations and seeking a credential in the field of Jewish education and leadership.

 The program of study is comprised of 18 credits and focuses on the development of knowledge in education methodology, Jewish studies, and pastoral counseling in education settings.
-The Jewish studies component contains both ritual- and text-based courses.
 The program also incorporates strong components of professional development that emphasize networking, communication skills, negotiating, and team building.
 The program incorporates a practicum experience in a Jewish setting.

 Program Goals